psyhedeliq/interstellar/README.md

 [InterStellar](https://psyhedeliq.github.io/interstellar/)

-This is a multy page website for a space exploration company.
+This is a multi page website for a space exploration company.

 ## Getting Started ##